kojiro-soooo/menu/README.md

 This website is a work in progress with the intent of accomplishing the goals listed above in increments.

-### Why did I choose MERN, Heroku, Netlify, and AWS?
+### Why did I choose MERN, Heroku, Netlify, and Amazon S3?

 MERN (**M**ongodDB, **E**xpress, **R**eact, **N**ode) is a commonly used technology stack for building full-stack websites.
 For this particular project, I chose to use the MERN stack because of the following reasons: